for Public Act 201 of 2012

-In August 2018, the College obtained a Community College Facilities Loan from the United States Department of Agriculture in an amount not to exceed $2.2 million, which was used to fund the construction costs of the concourse, which is planned to be completed in fiscal 2020.
+In August 2018, the College obtained a Community College Facilities Loan from the United States Department of Agriculture in an amount not to exceed $2.2 million, which was used to fund the construction costs of the concourse, which was completed in fiscal 2021.
 The loan matures serially through 2048, with principal payments ranging from $40,000 and $121,000 due each June 17.
 Interest is charged at 3.875% and is payable semi-annually.

 Community College Facilities Bonds, 2010